Cat coat genetics: Eumelanin

 The browning gene B/b/b^{l} codes for TYRP1, an enzyme involved in the metabolic pathway for eumelanin pigment production.
-Its dominant form, B, will produce black eumelanin.
+The dominant form, B, will produce black eumelanin.
 It has two recessive variants, b (chocolate) and b^{l} (cinnamon), with b^{l} being recessive to both B and b.
-Chocolate is a rich dark brown color, and is referred to as chestnut in some breeds.
-Cinnamon is a light brown which may be a reddish color.
+Chocolate is a rich dark brown colour, and is referred to as chestnut in some breeds.
+Cinnamon is a light brown which may be a reddish colour.